intel/libipt/doc/man/pt_blk_next.3.md

     /** The execution mode for all instructions in this block. */ enum pt_exec_mode mode;

+    /** The instruction class for the last instruction in this block.
+     *
+     * This field may be set to ptic_error to indicate that the instruction
+     * class is not available.
+The block decoder may choose to not provide
+     * the instruction class in some cases for performance reasons.
+     */
+    enum pt_insn_class iclass;

     /** The number of instructions in this block. */ uint16_t ninsn;